We may earn commission from affiliate links →

 The Mostar to Dubrovnik journey is about 2.5 hours, and there are three driving routes between Dubrovnik and Mostar.

-- From Dubrovnik via Tribinje, Stolac, Buna to Mostar by M6 and M18roads.
+- From Dubrovnik via Tribinje, Stolac, and Buna to Mostar by M6 and M18roads.

 - From Dubrovnik via Metković to Mostar via M6 and D8 routes